List of Fables characters: Fairy Godmother

 The Fairy Godmother also appears in flashbacks from Rapunzel's story in the Fairest story arc The Hidden Kingdom.
 It is revealed that she kept the prince from seeing Rapunzel again, as the godmother had plans for her.
-It is hinted she may have had a hand in the abduction of Rapunzel's daughters.
-Although, if she was the one to kidnap them, it is not known where she took them, since they were not present with her when Cinderella found her in Ultima Thule.
+It is hinted she may have had a hand in the abduction of Rapunzel's daughters, but if she was the one to kidnap them, it is not known where she took them, since they were not present with her when Cinderella found her in Ultima Thule.

 Dorothy Gale

 Dorothy Gale was first seen in Jack of Fables, as one of the many Fable prisoners at the Golden Boughs Retirement Village.
 Her story is told in the Fables spin-off Cinderella: Fables Are Forever, where it is revealed that the former innocent farm girl became a professional killer for hire, going by the code "Silverslipper".
 She went on to become Cinderella's greatest nemesis.

 It is revealed that Dorothy developed a taste for killing for hire after she, as seen in The Wonderful Wizard of Oz, killed the Wicked Witch of the West in exchange for a trip back home.
 She had already killed the Wicked Witch of the East by accident when Dorothy's house landed on her, and was given a pair of magic silver slippers from the Good Witch of the North as a reward.
 When the Wizard heard that Dorothy had already taken care of one witch, he hired her to kill another.
 Dorothy took the job, and discovered that she liked it.
 After Glinda the Good Witch explained to her about the powers of the magic slippers, Dorothy used them to fly home to the Homelands version of Kansas.
 To her great despair, the slippers fell off over the Deadly Desert of Oz.